Mission San Antonio de Padua: Beginnings of the Mission

 Mission San Antonio de Padua was the third Mission to be founded in Alta California, and was located along the very earliest routing of the Camino Real.
 This mission was located on a site which was unfortunately somewhat remote from the more reliable water source of what later became known as the Salinas River.
 In that very early year of the missions, the later more favorable routing of the Camino Real, more closely aligning with the course of the Salinas River, had not yet been discovered or established.

 Father Junipero Serra claimed the site on July 14, 1771, and dedicated the Mission to Saint Anthony of Padua.
 Saint Anthony was born in 1195 in Lisbon, Portugal and is the patron saint of the poor.
 Father Serra left Fathers Miguel Pieras and Buenaventura Sitjar behind to continue the building efforts, though the construction of the church proper did not actually begin until 1810.
-By that time, there were 178 Native Americans living at the Mission, mostly Northern Salinan (Antoniano) but also some Yokuts and Esselen.

-By 1805, the number had increased to 1,300, but in 1834, after the secularization laws went into effect, the total number of Mission Indians at the Mission San Antonio was only 150.
-No town grew up around the Mission, as many did at other installations.
+In 1805, the native people at the mission, mostly Northern Salinan (Antoniano) but also some Yokuts and Esselen, had increased to 1,300.
+By 1810, only 178 Native Americans were living at the Mission, In 1834, after secularization there were 150 Mission Indians remaining.
+No town grew up around the mission, as was usual at other missions.

 In 1845, Mexican Governor Pío Pico declared all mission buildings in Alta California for sale, but no one bid for Mission San Antonio.
 In 1863, after nearly 30 years, the Mission was returned to the Catholic Church.
 In 1894, roof tiles were salvaged from the property and installed on the Southern Pacific Railroad depot located in Burlingame, California, one of the first permanent structures constructed in the Mission Revival Style.

 Restoration

-The first attempt to rebuild the Mission came in 1903 when the California Historical Landmarks League began holding outings at San Antonio.
+The first attempt to rebuild the Mission came in 1903 when Andrew Garriga, the pastor of the King City and Gonzales parish, and the California Historical Landmarks League began holding outings at San Antonio.
 "Preservation and restoration of Mission San Antonio began.
 The Native Sons of the Golden West donated $1,400.
-Tons of debris were removed from the interior of the chapel.
+Tons of debris were removed from the interior of the chapel.the mission was restored 2 times.
 Breaches in the side wall were filled in."

 Unfortunately, the earthquake of 1906 seriously damaged the building.
 In 1928, Franciscan friars held services at San Antonio de Padua.
 It took nearly 50 years to completely restore the Mission.
 The State of California is requiring a $12–15 million earthquake retrofit that must be completed by 2015, or the mission will be closed.
 As of 2011, there were 35 private families keeping the mission open.
 There is an active campaign to raise funds for the retrofit.